 The OPEN Program offers 8-week, online, university-level courses in Teaching English to Speakers of Other Languages (TESOL) developed by U.S. educational institutions.

 All courses use the latest in instructional technology to provide participants with an interactive distance-learning experience and are designed to familiarize participating teachers with current methods and issues in the field of English as a Foreign Language.
 The OPEN Program also connects participants with U.S. English language teaching experts and creates a professional network of international colleagues.

-Please submit the following documents by e-mail to firstname.lastname@example.org before the due date of 5p.m.
-Friday, January 16, 2021.
+Please submit following documents by e-mail to firstname.lastname@example.org before the due date of 8 a.m.
+Wednesday, July 21, 2021.

 - Completed application form with statement of purpose